camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 # Sharing can be disabled via configuration

+Optimize allows you to easily share reports and dashboards.
+By switching the share button on the report or dashboard page, Optimize automatically generates a link that you can send to people who do not have access to Camunda Optimize and thus enable them to see the dashboard or report.

+As Optimize can contain sensitive data regarding your processes and decisions, you eventually do not want to enable this feature for your Optimize users.
-The report and dashboard sharing feature, which is enabled by default, can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/latest/technical-guide/setup/configuration/#other).
+With this release the report and dashboard sharing feature, which is enabled by default, can now be disabled via the `sharing.enabled` property in the [configuration](https://docs.camunda.org/optimize/latest/technical-guide/setup/configuration/#other).
 Once disabled, the share button will be deactivated with a tooltip hint that sharing is disabled.

 # UI/UX Improvements